airbnb/javascript/README.md

     function handleThings(opts) {
       // No!
 We shouldn't mutate function arguments.
       // Double bad: if opts is falsy it'll be set to an object which may
-      // be what you want but it can introduce subtle bugs. opts = opts || {};
+      // be what you want but it can introduce subtle bugs (see rule 7.11). opts = opts || {};
       // ...
     }